puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learn-more-co-di.md

 ### ClickOnce disabled

-1. A user opens a link to a page that requests ClickOnce support and gets the prompt in the next screen capture.
+1. When a user opens a link to a page that requests ClickOnce support, they will see a message in the download tray that is similar to the one in the next screenshot.

    ![File download prompt](./media/edge-learn-more-co-di/edge-clickonce-disabled-1.png)

 ### DirectInvoke enabled

-1. A user opens a link to a page that requests DirectInvoke support and gets the prompt in the next screen capture.
+1. A user opens a link to a page that requests DirectInvoke support and gets the prompt in the next screenshot.

    ![Prompt to open file](./media/edge-learn-more-co-di/edge-directinvoke-open-link-1.png)

 2. When the user clicks **Open**, the requested file handler is opened.
-In this example, a Microsoft Word document.
+In this example, Microsoft Word is used to open the document that's shown in the previous screenshot.

    > [!NOTE]
    > The interface, messaging, and options shown by the DirectInvoke file handler will vary depending on the type and configuration of the file that's accessed.